March 30, 2021

 Asynchronous learning is a learner-centered approach to training in the workplace.
-This type of training allows Learners to complete their courses in their own time regardless of where they are.
+This type of training allows learners to complete their courses in their own time regardless of where they are.
 Asynchronous learning is important because it is easy to scale and can be accessed by anyone with the proper tools.

 A pre-recorded video lesson is another asynchronous learning example that is useful, especially when demonstrations are needed.
 Pre-recorded video lessons can be used to show details, and learners can always rewind to understand the topic better.
-The EdApp asynchronous learning platform allows course creators such as yourself to upload videos from your library into the course materials.
-If you choose to add video lessons to your courses, your learners will have the next best thing to a hands-on approach when learning.
+The EdApp asynchronous learning platform allows course creators such as yourself to upload videos from your library into the courseware.
+If you choose to add video lessons to your elearning courses, your learners will have the next best thing to a hands-on approach when learning.

 Using emails as asynchronous learning activities can prove to be a very flexible method of presenting materials.
 As you know, you can send text or attach audio and video files to emails.
 All of these formats of information can be accessed by your learner.
-The EdApp LMS platform allows you to send information to all stakeholders, and this information can be viewed at any time.
+The EdApp learning management software allows you to send information to all stakeholders, and this information can be viewed at any time.
 One reason why emails have been around for so long is that they allow users to keep records.
 Emails are similar to a paper trail.
 Another advantage of using emails to communicate is its ease of access.
 You can access your email from mobile devices.

 Social media groups are groups on various social media platforms that are usually centered around one particular field.
-For example, members of the manufacturing industry may join a social media group about manufacturing to share ideas and learn.
+For example, members of the manufacturing industry may join a social media group about manufacturing to share ideas and practice social learning.
 Social media groups are very useful because they foster networking and relationship-building.
 You can encourage members of your workforce to join social media groups to get information that pertains to your line of business but advise them to fact check all the information before acting on it as not everything posted is correct.

-Collaborative authoring is an effective asynchronous learning example that is being utilized by more and more companies and should be seriously looked at by those who haven’t gotten there as yet.
+Collaborative authoring is an effective asynchronous example that is being utilized by more and more companies and should be seriously looked at by those who haven’t gotten there as yet.
 This method of providing information allows your workforce to access and learn from documents that are added to a central cloud.
 The EdApp cloud-based course SCORM authoring tool facilitates this perfectly.
 Authors can work on these documents in the cloud from different locations so numerous persons can provide valid information when necessary.

 Similar to how you are reading this blog to get information on asynchronous learning examples, blogs on other topics have proven to be great ways to provide and access information.
 Authors can compile whatever information they have on individual blogs to make it easily accessible to anyone at any time.
 Creating company blogs can give your employees a fun way to read about the company and learn important details that can elevate their performances.
 One downside to using blogs to provide information asynchronously is the need for SEO.
 Blogs may be difficult to find if they aren’t written well.